kuv2707/he-plus-plus/README.md

 ```
 * original array returned instead of copy when exp is evaluated, so its memory is freed whenever a scope is exited
 * unassigned array is not cleaned up when scope is exited
+* empty array declaration crashes interpreter
+* line numbers in error messages are not correct sometimes